YIELD Function in Excel (Table of Contents)

 YIELD Function in Excel

 Yield function is any financial function used to calculate the yield value of a deposit for security for a fixed period rate of interest.
 For example, we have a security deposit for some reason somewhere.
-And that we are applicable of paying some interest which is mutually decided.
-With the help of the Yield function, we can find what would the yield applied to the security deposit asset.
+We apply the payment of mutually agreed-upon interest.
+With the help of the Yield function, we can find what the yield would apply to the security deposit asset.

 YIELD Formula in Excel: